 view.
 The allowed values of the optional plan_type

-Returns true if the plan was frozen successfully.
+true if the plan was fixed successfully.
+For details

 pgpro_multiplan_unfreeze(sql_hash bigint, const_hash bigint) returns bool